Ypertex/blog/content/articles/the-making-of-the-ypertex-logo/index.md

 {{<figure src="46285e9e-3040-4247-b0df-8c1e005c04d8" />}}

-**The design object provides the expected scope.** What exactly means i.e. “designing a mobile phone”?
+**The design object provides the expected scope.** What exactly does “designing a mobile phone” mean?
 Does it refer to the outer case or the inner electric circuits?
 Does it include the graphical user interface?

-**The design objectives set the expected quality.** I.e., should the mobile phone rather be as slim and light, as energy efficient, and/or as cheap as possible?
-What should your design primarily achieve and where are trade-offs acceptable or even irrelevant?
+**The design objectives set the expected quality.** Should the mobile phone, for example, be as slim and light, as energy-efficient, and/or as cheap as possible?
+What should your design primarily achieve, and where are trade-offs acceptable or even irrelevant?

 > Good designers are good requirement engineers: They first observe, ask lots of questions and listen closely to the answers.
 Only then, they start designing.

 From a grammatical point of view, the first question asks for nouns or names while the second asks for adjectives.

 Designs are like projects: You might have never done such a design or project before but yet you can follow practices and processes that will lead you to a positive result every time.
 Asking the above questions is as important to designers as it is for software developers, construction workers or anyone else working on projects.
-It helps **ruling out misunderstandings as early as possible**.
+It helps **rule out misunderstandings as early as possible**.

 Furthermore, the answers to the two questions provide objectively measurable requirements—based on which we later can judge the scope and quality of a particular design.
 By the way, this is also a fundamental difference between design and art: